 e) The Bible and the Trans-Community

-Several passages from the Bible are used to condemn the trans community
+Several passages from the Bible are used to condemn the trans community.
+Each of them is applied wrongly.

 2) “No one whose testicles are crushed or whose male organ is cut off shall enter the assembly of the Lord.”
 (Deut.
 23:1); Does that include any men who suffered injury to the pelvic region?
 By the way, Deut.
 23:2 also excludes from “the assembly of the Lord” children who were born out of wedlock – do we then ask people who want to join a church to provide the marriage certificates of their ancestors?
 The ones cherry-picking here are those who condemn the trans community.